emilwallner/How-to-learn-Deep-Learning/Prerequisites/README.md

-### My Approach
+# Prerequisites

-Command line (10 concepts)
+## Command line (10 concepts)

   You have to install a lot of libraries when working with DL and you also need to run your code from a remote server.
 This makes fluency with the command line a prerequisite.

   - Take this free 3–5h command line course on Codecademy.
-Python and Jupyter Notebook (30 concepts)
+  - Python and Jupyter Notebook (30 concepts).
 Python is the most common language for deep learning and Jupyter has become a standard to visualize your data.
   - Take this free course on python using Codecademy.
 It takes 1–2 days to complete.
   - Here is a 30 minute introduction to Jupyter.
 Install it and play around